sinancoruk/CoEx-SEA-Benchmark/README.md

 Benchmarking Torque Control Strategies for a Torsion based Series Elastic Actuator

-IEEE Robotics and Automation Magazine
+IEEE Robotics and Automation Magazine (yet to be published)